 Discussion: overall, advantage more valuable in most cases

-A great majority people strongly claim that industrial development is destroying the quality of our lives.
-However, the advantages of industrial development are more surplus than its disadvantages.
-For instance, there are something which play a value role for a society and they are transportation, technology, job opportunities and healthcare and lifestyle of society, which industrial development supply for better lifestyle, more flexible transportation and more technological devices and job opportunities.
-Therefore, as being seen, industrial development is effective in terms of social, economic and scientific although industrial development causes aging population, damaged environment, over consumption, and political corruption.
-In a nutshell, I believe that industrial development is essential for a society which wants to be developed and welfare in spite of its bad aspects.
+A great majority of people strongly claim that industrial development is destroying the quality of our lives.
+However, the advantages of industrial development are more than its disadvantages.
+For instance, there are somethings which play a valuable role for a society and they are transportation, technology, job opportunities and healthcare and lifestyle of society, which industrial development supplies for better lifestyle, more flexible transportation and more technological devices and job opportunities.
+Therefore, as being seen, industrial development is effective in terms of social, economic and scientific fields although industrial development causes aging population, damaged environment, over consumption, and political corruption.
+In a nutshell, I believe that industrial development is essential for a society which wants to be developed and prosperous in spite of its bad aspects.